Lieutenant-general (United Kingdom)

 Lieutenant general (Lt Gen), formerly more commonly lieutenant-general, is a senior rank in the British Army and the Royal Marines.
 It is the equivalent of a multinational three-star rank; some British lieutenant generals sometimes wear three-star insignia, in addition to their standard insignia, when on multinational operations.

 Lieutenant general is a superior rank to major general, but subordinate to a (full) general.
 The rank has a NATO rank code of OF-8, equivalent to a vice-admiral in the Royal Navy and an air marshal in the Royal Air Force (RAF) and the air forces of many Commonwealth countries.

 The rank insignia for both the Army and the Royal Marines is a crown over a crossed sabre and baton.
-Since the coronation of Queen Elizabeth II, the St Edward's Crown, commonly known as the Queen's Crown, has been depicted.
-Before 1953, the Tudor Crown, commonly known as the King's Crown, was used.
+During the reign of Elizabeth II, the St Edward's Crown, commonly known as the Queen's Crown, was depicted.
+Before 1953, and again since the accession of Charles III in 2022, the Tudor Crown has been used.